dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ### Serve files in web root

-The default web app templates call <xref:Owin.StaticFileExtensions.UseStaticFiles%2A> method in `Startup.Configure`, which enables static files to be served:
+The default web app templates call the <xref:Owin.StaticFileExtensions.UseStaticFiles%2A> method in `Startup.Configure`, which enables static files to be served:

 [!code-csharp[](~/fundamentals/static-files/samples/3x/sample/Startup.cs?name=snippet&highlight=14)]